linode/docs/docs/guides/applications/big-data/how-to-install-anaconda/index.md

 ## Further Reading

--   Anaconda has an extensive knowledge base for Anaconda Individual Edition (and other versions) [here](https://docs.anaconda.com/anaconda/).
+-   Anaconda has an extensive knowledge base for Anaconda Individual Edition (and other versions) [on the official website](https://docs.anaconda.com/anaconda/).

 -   Especially important for CLI users is getting to know the conda utility.
 The conda project has a "20-minute guide to getting started with conda" available [here](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).